-The handlebar on the Peg is adjustable from 35.8 to 43.8 inches from the ground.
-This is one of the larger height ranges in the group.
+The handlebar on the Peg is adjustable with one of the larger height ranges in the group.
 The handlebar adjusts on a pivot point and is easy to operate with a push button.
 The handlebar for the Book is nice and wide with rubber bumpers in the center to help protect the dense foam when folding the stroller to stand and it feels good in the hand with an ergonomic curve in the handle.